vinjaklord/Forex-Position-Size-Calculator/README.md

 ## Overview

-This project aims to solve the problem of calculating position size for trading in the forex market.
-When searching online for a reliable method to calculate position size based on various factors such as account size, risk ratio, stop loss, and currency pairs, I couldn't find an appropriate solution.
-So, I decided to create this backend controller that automates the calculation process.
+I wanted to build an app that calculates the forex position size, but I couldn't find the logic implemented in code online.
+So, I created this backend controller to calculate position size based on various factors such as account size, risk ratio, stop loss, and currency pairs.

 ## How It Works